szpajder/dumphfdl/README.md

 Metrics are quite handy when tuning your receiving installation or monitoring HF propagation or HFDL channel usage patterns.

-To enable statistics just give dumphfdl your StatsD collector's hostname (or IP address) and UDP port number, for example:
+To enable decoder statistics specify StatsD collector's hostname (or IP address) and UDP port number, for example:

 ```sh
 dumphfdl --statsd 10.10.10.15:1234 ...
 ```

+Additionally you may enable periodic reporting of noise floor on each monitored HFDL channel using `--noise-floor-stats-interval <interval_seconds>`.

 Refer to the `doc/STATSD_METRICS.md` file for a complete list of currently supported metrics.